Vaibhav-0111/OS-Process-Visualizer/README.md

 # OS-Process-Visualizer
 A Python-based project for simulating and visualizing operating system process management concepts.
-Includes a GUI for easy interaction, process scheduling algorithms, and real-time visualizations.
+Includes a GUI for easy interaction, process scheduling algorithms, and real-time visualization.

 ===========================================